mreff555/TempCtrl/README.md

 The LCD screen is implemented leveraging the Wiring PI I2c package.
 Other than that the package should comple with c++03.

 ## Installation
 Install is now based on a docker container.
-This gives the developer to work on the PI itself if he is a very patient sadomacicist or on any other platform he chooses.
+This gives the developer the ability to work on the PI itself if he is a very patient sadomacicist or on any other platform he chooses.
 The binary will not run without ELF format so at the moment you will still need to run in the docker environment, unless you are on a linux system.
 Unless you are running on a PI, WiringPi libraries will imediately complain and fail because it can't find version info.
 Eventually I may implement a work around to allow unit testing.

 ### Dockerized build (Works on all platforms)